Both cities belong to the oldest settlements in Australia and try to preserve old building and sights.

-Melbourne has the amazingly central and amazingly concepted Fed(eration) Square – it's THE public place to be.
+Melbourne has the amazingly central and amazingly well-concepted Fed(eration) Square – it’s THE public place to be.
 A lot of events happen here on a small stage or are transmitted on the big video screen, and on a normal day, there are street artists entertaining the crowd that always gathers there.

-The best way to get through Sydney is actually by bus ― there is a big network of bus lines, but for someone who's new in town, in can be a little complicated.
-There are also a few CityRail train lines and regular ferry services departing from Circular Quay to a number of beach suburbs around the Sydney harbour.
+The best way to get through Sydney is actually by bus ― there is a big network of bus lines, but for someone who’s new in town, in can be a little complicated.
+There are also a few CityRail train lines and regular ferry services departing from Circular Quay to a number of beach suburbs around the Sydney Harbour.

-In Melbourne, tram lines are still in use, which adds to the city's nostalgic charme.
+In Melbourne, tram lines are still in use, which adds to the city’s nostalgic charm.
 Of course, city train and bus lines exist as well.
-The tram system works well, and there is an extra tourist tram ― it runs on a circular route around Melbourne's CBD and also plays a recording with information on the sights in passing.
+The tram system works well, and there is an extra tourist tram ― it runs on a circular route around Melbourne’s CBD and also plays a recording with information on the sights in passing.
 The so called City Circle Tram is free; the tourist tram line can be easily recognized and distinguished from the normal, chargeable tram lines because it uses old-fashioned, dark red tramcars.

 Both cities have a stadium for major events and concerts, a few musical and a few more acting theatres, cinemas, and a lot of live musicians bringing life into the pubs even on weeknights.
-Have a look at one of the free city magazines for a weekly overlook ― there'll surely be something you'll like.
+Have a look at one of the free city magazines for a weekly overlook ― there will surely be something that you’ll like.
 During summertime, both cities usually have big open air events, either in the Botanical Gardens or in the harbour area (of either city).